-- Your interval: The biggest cause of precipitated withdrawal is taking a first dose of suboxone too soon after taking full opioids.
-Usually, doctors recommend waiting at least 12-24 hours after your last opioid dose OR waiting until you feel natural withdrawal symptoms, which is a sign that opioids are out of your body, before you take your first dose of Suboxone.
+- Your dosing interval: The biggest cause of precipitated withdrawal is taking a first dose of Suboxone too soon after taking full opioids.
+Usually, doctors recommend waiting at least 12 to 24 hours after your last opioid dose or until you feel natural withdrawal symptoms before taking your first dose of Suboxone.

-- Your history: The more dependent you were on opioids, the greater your risk of withdrawing if opioids are stopped too quickly
+- Your history: The more dependent you are on opioids, the greater your risk of withdrawing if opioids are stopped too quickly.

-You’re more likely to get side effects due to the following:
+You’re more likely to experience Suboxone side effects due to the following:

-- Suboxone dose: Larger amounts can cause more side effects.
+- Suboxone dose: Larger doses can cause more side effects.

 - Misuse: Shooting, snorting, or otherwise tampering with your Suboxone can lead to more side effects.